Programs and Events at the Center at Fairfield

 10 – 10:45 a.m.

-What do animals do in the fall?
-How do they prepare for the cooler temperatures?
+What do animals do in the spring?
+How do they prepare for warmer temperatures?
 We’ll discover the answers to these questions and more in this engaging, indoor/outdoor program.
 Activities may include stories, crafts, games, experiments, live animal visitors and explorations.
-For ages 2-3 years accompanied by an actively participating adult.
+For ages 2-3, accompanied by an actively participating adult.
 Pre-registration is required.

 Single session fee (per child): Members $20, Non-members $25.